wiskey067/Live-sales-insight-project-using-tableau/README.md

 📊 Sales Performance Dashboard – Tableau + MySQL (Live SQL)

 This project showcases an interactive Tableau dashboard powered by live SQL connections to a MySQL database.
-Since Tableau Public does not support live queries, I’ve included static exports, a walkthrough presentation, and all related project files below.
+Since Tableau Public does not support live queries, I’ve included static exports, a walkthrough presentation, Recorded video and all related project files below.

 ⸻